-The general consensus of the conversation: transitioning to a public company board is your unique opportunity to onboard the guidance and diverse experience you need to take your company to the next level.
+The general consensus of the conversation: transitioning to a public company board is a unique opportunity to onboard the guidance and diverse experience you need to take your company to the next level.

 The CFO’s Unique Role in Board Transition